-The trip from Phnom Penh to Siem Reap takes about 6.5 hours give or take about thirty minutes.
+The trip from Phnom Penh to Siem Reap takes about 6 hours give or take about thirty minutes.
 It’s a nice way to see a bit of the countryside; along the way you’ll see traditional Khmer homes, family gardens, rice paddies, flocks of ducks, and water buffalo being led home.
 The 38-foot buses seat 41 passengers and while there are no toilets on board, the bus stops at the 1.5 and 3.5 hour mark.
 The first stop isn’t always the same, but always has a relatively clean Western toilet.
 The other stop is a restaurant contracted by Giant Ibis called Banyan Tree on National Highway 6 near Kampong Thom.

 This isn’t the only thing that sets Giant Ibis apart from the other bus companies in Cambodia.
 One of my favorite things about the journey is that it does not involve multiple pickups and dropoffs along the way–previous expat favorite Mekong Express often takes an hour just getting in and out of Phnom Penh due to the extra stops.

 The best thing about Giant Ibis, though, is safety.
 They have a maximum speed of 95 kph/60 mph, and management is alerted automatically if drivers go over this speed.
 The company has ten full-time mechanics and their dedication to safety seems very genuine.
 They are also more reliable than the local airlines that ply this route, who often cancel flights if they deem them not profitable enough, leaving people stranded and with little recourse other than to wait an extra day.

-Currently, buses run from Phnom Penh to Siem Reap at 8:45 a.m., 9:45 a.m. and 12:30 p.m., the schedule is the same in the opposite direction, with buses from Siem Reap to Phnom Penh at 7:45 a.m., 8:45 a.m. and 12:30 p.m. as well.
-They also have a night bus service in both directions at 10:30 p.m., 11:00 p.m., and 11:30 p.m which I’ve taken many times and was pleasantly surprised.
-Review: Giant Ibis night bus, Phnom Penh-Siem Reap.
+Currently, buses run from Phnom Penh to Siem Reap at 8:45 a.m., 9:45 a.m. and 12:30 p.m., the schedule is the same in the opposite direction, with buses from Siem Reap to Phnom Penh at 8:45 a.m., 9:45 a.m. and 12:30 p.m. as well.
+They also have a night bus service in both directions at 11:00 p.m. and and 11:30 p.m which I’ve taken many times and was pleasantly surprised.

 Tickets on the Giant Ibis Phnom Penh to Siem Reap route cost $15, and prices are the same for locals and foreigners.
 You can buy tickets online and choose your seats in advance.